 Local Kenai Peninsula volunteers

-Due to logistical and safety constraints as a result of the COVID-19 pandemic, spring sampling did not occur in 2020.
+Due to logistical and safety constraints as a result of the COVID-19 pandemic, spring KRBWQM sampling did not occur in spring 2020.

 The twenty-two sites in the KRBWQM sampling program were originally selected to represent the Kenai River watershed's ambient water quality conditions.
-Samples 2019-2020 were analyzed for Sample locations for the selection of data data included in this report are in Table 2, and sample dates are included in Table 4.
+Samples in 2019-2020 were analyzed for hydrocarbons, total suspended solids, phosphorus and nitrogen, fecal coliform, and metals (total and dissolved).
+Values reported in this document include concentrations of dissolved copper, zinc, magnesium, and calcium.
+Sample locations for the selection of data data included in this report are presented in Table 2, and sample dates are included in Table 4.